lemons-studios/Mission-Monkey-Crossplatform-Installer/README.md

 ## 🏗️ Build from source
+> **Note**
+> You must have Python 3.8 with pip to be able to build from source

-run the following commands to build from source:
+Run the following commands to build from source:

 ```sh
 git clone https://github.com/lemons-studios/MissionMonkeyInstaller-cli.git